thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 ### Match Rules and Ratings
 - Tournament matches follow standard Connect Five rules, but special moves and in-match purchases are disabled.
+- Tournament game UI hides spend/purchase elements and any result TNB delta callouts.
 - Draws are not allowed in any Connect Five match; if a game ends with no Connect Five, the player who moved first loses.
+Existing draw results should be cleaned up before tournament work begins.
 - Max spend (TNB) per game is fixed at 0 for tournaments; total time per player is set by the site admin.
+- The starting player for each tournament match is random.
 - Tournament matches affect ELO and player stats the same way as standard matches.
 - No rematches in tournament brackets; each pairing is a single game.
 - No-shows or disconnects are handled by standard per-player timeouts; there is no grace period or reconnect window and the clock keeps running.
 If both players no-show, the player whose clock runs first times out and loses.